Commissioner – Don Brenner

 C. Regular Season Schedule and Playing Your Games

-The regular season schedule is 2 weeks of league play
+The regular season block is 2 weeks of league play

-On average it with 8-10 games a session
+On average it with 3-4 away games a block

 It is each coach’s responsibility to provide a Coach File for the league at the start of the season.
 Coaches file are as needed during the season